 Annex 5.B.
 Competency framework for personnel installing and maintaining instrumentation

-The provision of instrument installation and maintenance services within an NMHS or related services might be accomplished by a variety of skilled personnel, including meteorologists, instrument specialists and technicians, engineers and IT personnel.
-Personnel in third -party organizations (for example, private contractors, communication service providers and instrument maintenance agents) and other providers might also supply installation and maintenance services for various meteorological observing instruments.
+The provision of instrument installation and maintenance services within an NMHS or related services might be accomplished by a variety of skilled personnel, including meteorologists, hydrologists, instrument specialists and technicians, engineers and IT personnel.
+Personnel in third -party organizations (for example, private contractors, communication service providers and instrument maintenance agents) and other providers might also supply installation and maintenance services for various observing stations.

-This annex sets out a competency framework for personnel involved in the installation and maintenance of meteorological observing instruments, but it is not necessary that each person has the full set of competencies.
+This annex sets out a competency framework for personnel involved in the installation and maintenance of observing stations, but it is not necessary that each person has the full set of competencies.
 However, within specific application conditions (see below), which will be different for each organization, it is expected that any institution providing the instrument installation and maintenance services will have staff members somewhere within the organization who together demonstrate all the competencies.
 The performance components as well as the knowledge and skill requirements that support the competencies should be customized based on the particular context of an organization.
 However, the general criteria and requirements provided here will apply in most circumstances.

-It is recommended that personnel involved in the installation and maintenance of meteorological observing instruments should fulfil some of the learning outcomes as specified for meteorological instruments and methods of observation in BIP-MT (detailed information on BIP-MT is shown in the Guide to the Implementation of Education and Training Standards in Meteorology and Hydrology (WMO-No. 1083).
+It is recommended that personnel involved in the installation and maintenance of observing stations should fulfil some of the learning outcomes as specified for instrument technicians and methods of observation in BIPMT/BIP-HT (detailed information on BIPMT/BIP-HT is shown in the Guide to the Implementation of Education and Training Standards in Meteorology and Hydrology (WMO-No. 1083).

 Application conditions